 Graphics - Players often choose bats based on how they look, which is fine as long as the bat is the proper length, weight, and balance for them.

 Every player must wear a glove when playing in the field.
 Players wear a glove on their non-throwing hand.
 The type of glove depends on a player's position, preferences, age, size, and ability.
-A glove can cost as little as $30 to as much as $500 or more.
-There is no need to buy an expensive glove for a youth player, even a very good one, especially since they often must be replaced each year as the player grows (so the added durability of high gloves has little value).
-Plus, higher end gloves use thicker leather that is more difficult to close and requires extensive breaking in, while inexpensive youth gloves are often "game ready" when you buy them.
-Ideally, a glove should be tried on before purchasing, even if that means going to a store to try on gloves then searching online for the best price on the preferred glove.
+A glove can cost as little as $20 to as much as $500 or more.
+There is no need to buy an expensive glove for a youth player, especially since they often must be replaced each year as the player grows.
+Plus, higher end gloves use thicker leather that is more difficult to close and requires extensive break-in, while inexpensive youth gloves are often "game ready" when you buy them.

-Type - Overall size is measured in inches, but advanced gloves are smaller for the infield and pitchers but larger for outfielders.
+Type - Size is measured in inches, but advanced gloves are smaller for the infield and pitchers but larger for outfielders.
 There are specialty gloves for first base (not really necessary for recreational baseball) and for catchers.
-For most recreational players, a general purpose multi-position glove is best.
+Leagues usually provide each team with a catcher's mitt.
+For most recreational players, a general purpose, multi-position glove is best.
 The webbing can be closed (solid), H or T post, or basket weave.
 None is better than the others; it's personal preference.
 Pitchers tend to prefer solid webbing to obscure the ball, while outfields tend to prefer post styles so they can use their glove to shade the sun but still see the ball.
-Infielder preference is all over the board.
+Infielder preference varies.

 Size - the player should be able to put their hand into the glove down to their wrist so you know it isn't too small, and the knuckles on their hand should be inside the glove so you know it isn't too big.
 They should be able to close the glove easily to make catches.

-Used gloves are fine, but make sure it feels comfortable on your player's hand since it was broken in for someone else's hand.
-Unless your player is advanced, avoid gloves that require a long break-in period.
-Never steam a glove, instead apply a light coat of glove oil ($5 or so at any sports store, Walmart, or online).
+Break-in - Unless your player is advanced, avoid gloves that require a long break-in period.
+Never steam a glove, instead apply a light coat of glove oil ($5 or so) then pound a ball into the pocket repeatedly.
+Play catch and repeat this process until the glove is easy to close.
 Keep the glove out of the rain when not playing and it's a good idea to keep a baseball in the pocket to help the glove retain its shape.

-We recommend rubber or plastic cleats (metal are not allowed), but sneakers are permitted.
+We recommend rubber cleats (metal and hard plastic are not allowed), but sneakers are permitted.
 Cleats generally provide better traction on dirt, grass, and mud and may have thicker, more rugged uppers for better protection if hit by a ball.
-There are specific types for baseball, but soccer or football cleats will work too.
 Players should be careful and not run when wearing cleats on hard surfaces (sidewalks, asphalt, concrete, etc.) because they can have significantly less traction.
-Cleats can retail for anywhere from $30 to over $100 but good functional cleats can be found online for $15-$20.
 Fit matters far more than looks, color, brand, or style.

-Baseball pants generally come in two styles; full length and knicker (just below the knee).
-Full length pants have been in style for over a decade.
-Non-athletic pants are not allowed.
+Baseball pants come in two styles; full length and knicker (just below the knee).
+Neither is better; it's personal preference.
 Full length baseball pants extend to the ankles and may have elastic at the bottom or not.
 Knickers extend just below the knee with elastic around the leg bottoms to hold them in place, and require knee length socks.
 Players can wear any color pants and for games but gray is our league standard (generally easier to get out the infield dirt stains or not show them as much).
-Youth pants can cost $50 or more but good quality pants can be purchased online for $10 or less.

 OPTIONAL EQUIPMENT & PROTECTIVE GEAR